w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `Core_version` {#defn-rt-core-version}

 :::note
-For newer Runtimes, the version identifiers can be read directly from the Wasm blob in form of custom sections ([Section -sec-num-ref-](chap-state#sect-runtime-version-custom-section)).
+For newer Runtimes, the version identifiers can be read directly from the Wasm blob in the form of custom sections ([Section -sec-num-ref-](chap-state#sect-runtime-version-custom-section)).
 That method of retrieving this data should be preferred since it involves significantly less overhead.
 :::

 Returns the version identifiers of the Runtime.
 This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section -sec-num-ref-](chap-runtime-api#sect-json-rpc-api).